What is cellulitis?

 leg, or foot

-- If you have diabetes or have a weakened immune system and develop cellulitis
+If you have diabetes or have a weak immune system and get cellulitis

-The symptoms of cellulitis may look like other skin conditions.
+Many of these symptoms can be caused by other skin conditions.
 Always talk with your healthcare

 provider for a diagnosis.